 It's hard to beat Dickinson College if you want to pursue Fine & Studio Arts as a major.
-Dickinson College fine & studio arts majors make 24.9% more than the average fine art graduate.
+Students who graduate from the Fine Art program make around $38,397 in their early career salary and $70,789 in their mid-career salary.
 Based in Carlisle, Pennsylvania, this college is a good final choice for students who enjoy the thrill of a substantial city.

+Dickinson's 9:1 student-to-faculty ratio is one of the best in the country.
 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the college with only $24,440 in student loans.
-With 83.4% of the instructors being full time, students are sure to get plenty of interaction with instructors.
-The scorecard offers a fantastic review of Dickinson.
+Get a better idea of what student life at Dickinson is really like by watching a few campus videos.

 Lehigh University is a great option for students pursuing a Fine & Studio Arts degree.
-Lehigh University fine & studio arts students earn 19.0% more than the average fine art student.
+Graduates of the Fine Art program earn around $39,522 for their early career and $64,547 in their mid career.
 Based in Bethlehem, Pennsylvania, this college is a very good final choice for students who enjoy the joy of a major city.

 Villanova University is a good option for students pursuing a Fine & Studio Arts degree.
-Villanova University fine & studio arts students receive 17.8% more than the typical fine art student.
+Students who graduate from the Fine Art program earn an average of $40,087 for their early career and $62,949 in their mid career.
 The locale of Villanova, Pennsylvania, is nice for individuals who opt for a quieter, suburban space.

 It's difficult to beat Bucknell University if you wish to study Fine & Studio Arts.
 Fine art graduates from Bucknell University receive an earnings boost of around 17.6% over the average earnings of fine & studio arts majors.
 Students who enjoy a more slow-paced life will appreciate Bucknell University's location in the small town of Lewisburg, Pennsylvania.